Communities

 We’re here to help if you have any questions about saving energy or developing your own community-owned renewable energy project.

-Community Energy England has resources for Low Carbon Community groups and an active forum for community energy practitioners which can be found below.
+Community Energy England also has resources for community groups and an active forum for community energy practitioners.

 Kirtlington Village Hall: solar panel battery